Aguas Calientes Cuzco And The Sacred Valley, Peru Travel Guide

 The hot springs themselves signify a natural geological feature, heated by geothermal activity.
 The steep, verdant mountains are part of the vast Andean cordillera, demonstrating impressive geological formations.

-A private ecological reserve situated a few kilometers from The Town at the base of machu picchu.
-Reachable by walking along the train tracks.
-This area features a nature walk to a waterfall and some minor Inca agricultural terraces.
+A private ecological reserve situated a few kilometers from The Town at the base of the lost city of the incas.
+Reachable by going for a walk along the train tracks.
+This area features a natural walk to a waterfall and some minor Inca agricultural terraces.

 Beyond the main attractions, some less-visited spots deliver unique experiences.